Exercise Routines for Mental Clarity

 Yoga/tai chi → emotional regulation

-The resulting cognitive benefits typically peak 20-50 minutes after exercise and last 1-3 hours afterward.
+The resulting cognitive benefits tend to be strongest in roughly the first hour after exercise and taper over the next few hours, with the exact window varying by exercise type, intensity, and individual fitness.
 In their review of exercise and cognition, exercise psychologist Charles Hillman, Erickson, and Kramer documented that moderate aerobic exercise increases BDNF levels, which acts as a fertilizer for your brain’s neurons and connections, improving working memory and cognitive processing speed [1].
 For a deeper look at the mechanisms connecting movement and cognition science, that research provides strong grounding.

 Brain-derived neurotrophic factor (BDNF) is a protein that promotes the survival of existing neurons and encourages growth of new neurons and synapses.
 It functions as a brain “fertilizer,” enhancing neural plasticity and improving working memory, processing speed, and learning capacity when elevated through physical activity.